A new White House memo seeks to keep parts of Trump's controversial travel ban alive

 The presidential memo, sent on Wednesday afternoon to the attorney general, the secretary of Homeland Security, and director of national intelligence, seeks to extend the viability of one of the travel ban's key pieces: the temporary suspension, for a period of 90 days, of immigration to the United States from six predominantly Muslim countries — Iran, Libya, Somalia, Sudan, Syria, and Yemen.

-That 90-day period was about to expire, with some challengers of the ban using the lapsing timetable to reason that the executive order was now moot.
+That 90-day period was about to expire, with some challengers of the ban — like Faiza Patel of the Brennan Center's Liberty and National Security Program — using the lapsing timetable to reason that the executive order was now "moot."
 By setting a new date for the ban’s implementation, the administration may be able to argue that it has not expired.

 The memo also allows for the government to begin carrying out studies on the dependability of visa background check information from those six countries.
 The 9th U.S. Circuit Court lifted that narrow part of their stay on the executive order while maintaining other stays that prevent wider implementation.